The holidays are almost here—and a few days from now it will be Christmas Eve. But before that, we will be facing the Winter Solstice.

 December 21st marks an astronomical wonder—the Earth is farthest from the Sun, making this day special—the longest night and the shortest day of the year.
 It’s a magical time, and we should all try to buckle up and make some changes in our lives and prepare for the coming year.
 Let’s use the magic of this ‘mid-winter’ to our benefit.

-Time to look inside
+Time to Look Inside

 It’s time to reflect on ourselves and our actions.
-The winter solstice brings with it the darkest night, calling everyone back home to spend time with their family.
+The Winter Solstice brings with it the darkest night, calling everyone back home to spend time with their family.
 The longest night also gives you a longer period to talk to your spirits inside.

 Night empowers our inner selves—and the longest night gives you more chance to find out who you are and what your inner self is trying to tell you.
 Listen attentively—you won’t get such a deep connection again until the next year.